Power Spot Market Europe

 Environmental Products US

-EEX Group provides market platforms for energy and commodity products across the globe and provides access to a network of more than 650 trading participants.
-The group offers trading in power, natural gas, environmental products, freight, metals and agriculturals as well as subsequent clearing and registry services.
-EEX Group consists of European Energy Exchange (EEX), EPEX SPOT, EEX Asia, Power Exchange Central Europe (PXE) and Nodal Exchange as well as the registry provider Grexel Systems and the clearing houses European Commodity Clearing (ECC) and Nodal Clear.
-EEX Group is based in 17 worldwide locations and is part of Deutsche Börse Group.
+EEX Group provides market platforms for energy and commodity products across the globe and connects a network of more than 750 trading participants.
+The group offers trading in power, natural gas, environmental products, freight, and agriculturals as well as clearing and registry services.
+EEX Group consists of European Energy Exchange (EEX), EPEX SPOT, EEX Asia, Power Exchange Central Europe (PXE) and Nodal Exchange as well as the registry provider Grexel Systems and software company KB Tech.
+Clearing is provided by EEX Group’s clearing houses European Commodity Clearing (ECC) and Nodal Clear.
+EEX Group is based in 17 locations worldwide and is part of Deutsche Börse Group.
 More information: www.eex-group.com

 EEX Public Relations

 T +49 341 2156-216 | T + 33 1 73 03 76 52